hashicorp/vagrant/website/source/docs/hyperv/limitations.html.md

 the `vagrant up`, and you can use that IP address as if it were a host only network.

-## Packaging

-Vagrant does not implement the `vagrant package` command for Hyper-V yet, though this should be fairly straightforward to add in a Vagrant release in the near future.

 ## Snapshots

 Restoring snapshot VMs using `vagrant snapshot pop` or